 1. Regular Maintenance

 Routine maintenance is the one best way to preserve/protect your home’s value.
 According to the National Association of Realtors, it would be advisable to set aside at least $500 per month for big repairs.
 Plumbing, electrical, and roofing problems do put a considerable dent on the home’s overall value.
 For this reason, you need to keep up with minor fixes to ensure these do not get beyond your control.
-Simple practices such as cleaning the gutters, weatherproofing, replacing broken shingles and roof tiles, and stopping leakage go a long way in protecting your home’s worth.
+Simple practices such as working on the gutters, weatherproofing, replacing broken shingles and roof tiles, and stopping leakage go a long way in protecting your home’s worth.
+Furthermore, hiring a cleaning service Houston way, or a cleaning service wherever you are based, to make sure the inside of the home is spotless is a great way to keep the property looking its best.

 2. Work on the home’s Curb Appeal